-In iOn, you can compare your drivers' performances using quantifiable metrics based on the events the devices report to the system.
+In the CalAmp application, you can compare your drivers' performances using quantifiable metrics based on the events the devices report to the system.
 You can view your top scorers and scoring trends on the Fleet Dashboard (see Viewing Fleet Data on the Dashboard), run one of the Driver Scorecard reports to obtain all driver statistics (for descriptions, see the Trip, Stop, Location category table in Viewing Available Reports), and customize how the scores are totaled (see Customizing How Driver Scores Are Calculated).

 This is how driver scoring works: